pvlib/pvlib-python/paper/paper.md

 the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to the user.
-This allows the user to assemble their own model workflows, including the ability of incorporating their own custom modeling steps.
+This allows the user to assemble their own model workflows, including the ability of incorporating custom modeling steps.
 This flexibility is essential for applications in both academia and industry.

-Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python).
-In addition to being more generally flexible, powerful, and scalable than a traditional graphical user interface, pvlib python's interface as a programming library allows it to be combined with other Python packages.
-This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name a few.
+Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python), which allows pvlib python functions to be combined with capabilities in other Python packages, such as database query, data manipulation, numerical optimization, plotting, and reporting packages.

 A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by